 While undertaking their main piece of individual research, our sustainability Master’s students receive oversight from an academic supervisor. |

-Supervisors are selected for their topic-specific and research expertise.
+Dissertation supervisors are selected for their topic-specific and research expertise.
 A broad spectrum of topics and research methodologies can be accommodated by drawing on academics from across the University and, if necessary, leading external experts.
 The research is marked by two independent assessors.
+Below is a small selection of recent supervisors and some of the paper titles they have supervised.

 Supervisor |